 3. B12 deficiency, also called pernicious anemia.
 This is a less common anemia that occurs mainly in older people, in some vegetarians, and in some people who low levels of hydrochloric acid in the stomach or low digestive enzymes, in general.

 Most people lose some ability to absorb vitamin B12

 is a serious problem for many over the age of 60 or perhaps younger, especially

-mainly in animal foods, so vegetarians, especially vegans, are much more prone
+foods, so vegetarians, especially vegans, are much more prone to this serious

 Vitamin B12 deficiency causes a macrocytic or so-called pernicious anemia.
 It can cause permanent brain damage with symptoms of confusion, memory loss, dementia and even death.
 It is often missed by doctors in its early stages.
 A mild B12 anemia may also occur in vegetarians, or others who do not eat much meat or eggs.
 The cost of supplementary vitamin B12 is so low that this simple problem ought to receive more attention by the medical community.
 It is also a reason why everyone needs a digestive aid, especially older people.

 poisoning is well known for causing a type of anemia that can be fatal.
 Hidden lead toxicity may be responsible